NextCenturyCorporation/MCS/python_api/API.md

 ### material_list : list of strings

 Haptic feedback.
 The material(s) of this object.
 Possible materials: "Metal", "Wood", "Plastic", "Glass", "Ceramic", "Stone", "Fabric", "Rubber", "Food", "Paper", "Wax", "Soap", "Sponge", "Organic".

-### point_list : list of dicts

-The list of 3D points (dicts with "x", "y", and "z") that form the outer shape of this object.

 ### position : dict